25 Italian Dishes You Need To Try At Least Once

 Baccalà is the name given to cod that has been salted and dried, a common practice in Italy that dates back to a time when the fish was especially abundant.
 The popular dish is prepared with dozens of regional variations and is often a mainstay on the table around Christmas time.
 The cod is soaked, and the salt is washed off before it is prepared, leaving the flavor mild and open to absorbing any seasoning.

-Baccalà mantecato, a style favored in Venice, is a dish where the fish is poached with garlic and then whipped with olive oil into a creamy texture that's perfect spread on a slice of crusty bread or served with grilled polenta.
+Baccalà mantecato, a classic dish in Venice, comes together as the fish is poached with garlic and then whipped with olive oil into a creamy texture that's perfect spread on a slice of crusty bread or served with grilled polenta.
 Meanwhile, on the coast of Tuscany, the fish is often cooked with tomatoes, garlic, and basil.
 In Vicenza in the northeast, the cod is simmered with milk, onion, garlic, and anchovies until it is soft and creamy and ready to serve with polenta.
 Another popular cooking method comes from Naples, where the salt cod is braised with capers, tomatoes, and olives for a decidedly salty meal.
+With so many regional varieties, this dish proves to be one of intrigue for Italian cuisine.

 10. Vitello Tonnato